mattinglyas/enee101-esp/README.md

 1. Go to Azure IoT Hub and go to the "IoT Devices" tab
 2. Click on the device name that you wish to assign
-3. Copy the primary connection string or secondary connection string into the CONFIG_CONNECTION_STRING define in config.h
+3. Copy the primary connection string or secondary connection string into the CONFIG_CONNECTION_STRING define in Config.h
 4. Add WiFi connection details to CONFIG_WIFI_NAME and CONFIG_WIFI_PASSWORD

 ## Direct Methods